coderamen666/srd-v3.5-md/spells/spells-a-b.md

 never willingly returning to it while the spell is in effect.
 A creature that makes a successful saving throw can stay in the area or touch the item but feels uncomfortable doing so.
-This distracting discomfort reduces the creature's Dexterity score by 4 points.
+This distracting discomfort reduces the creature’s Dexterity score by 4 points.

 *Antipathy* counters and dispels *sympathy*.